Zek21/IrisData/README.md

 # IrisData
-Manipulating the Iris Data Set network with backpropagation and predict the output based on the model, 4-1-3, 4-10-3, 4-2-2-3 network sample is included
+Manipulating the Iris dataset network with backpropagation and predict the output based on the model, 4-1-3, 4-10-3, 4-2-2-3 network sample is included